coldbox-modules/GeoLocation-lookup-by-IP/readme.md

 ## Usage

-You can retrieve the main model via injection or requesting it from WireBox using the following DSLs
+You can retrieve the main model via injection or requesting it from WireBox using the following DSL

-- `@GeoLocation`
 - `GeoLocation@GeoLocation`

 There are two two public methods: